IaFP/plfa/src/plfa/part2/Bisimulation.lagda.md

      saves us the bother of writing
        ∀ {N†} → N ~ N† × M† —→ N†
      Note that we are quantifying over *all* N†.
+     You may think of this as saying "given top-left part of the diagram, I can always give you a bottom right."

 ```agda
 data Leg {Γ A} (M† N : Γ ⊢ A) : Set where